Floodgate: inference for model-free variable importance: Extensions

 \subsection{Relaxing the assumptions by conditioning}

-In this section we show that we can relax the assumption that $P_{X|Z}$ be known exactly and apply floodgate when only a \emph{parametric model} is known for $P_{X|Z}$.
+In this section we show that we can relax the \acc{model-X} assumption that $P_{X|Z}$ be known exactly and apply floodgate when only a \emph{parametric model} is known for $P_{X|Z}$.
 This is inspired by \citet{DH-LJ:2019} which similarly relaxes the assumptions of model-X knockoffs.
-We follow the same general principle of conditioning on a sufficient statistic of the parametric model for $P_{X|Z}$, but doing so in floodgate requires a somewhat different approach than \citet{DH-LJ:2019}.
+We follow the same general principle of conditioning on a sufficient statistic of the parametric model for $P_{X|Z}$, but doing so in floodgate requires a somewhat different approach than \citet{DH-LJ:2019}. \acc{Note that this section's method and assumptions are also distinct from the double robust assumptions in Remark~\ref{rk:modelx}, further emphasizing that the key ideas underlying floodgate are not tied to any particular set of assumptions.}

 The approach we take in this section will involve computations on the entire matrix of observations, i.e., $(\bX,\bZ)\in \mathbb{R}^{n\times p}$ whose rows are the covariate samples $(X_i,Z_i)$ and $\bm{y}\in \mathbb{R}^{n}$ whose entries are the response samples $Y_i$.
 Now suppose that we know a model $F_{X|Z}$ for $P_{X|Z}$ with a sufficient statistic functional for $n$ independent (but not necessarily identically distributed) samples $\bX\mid\bZ$ given by $\calT(\bX,\bZ)$, whose random value we will denote simply by $\bT$.
 We will assume that $\calT$ is invariant to permutation of the rows of $(\bX,\bZ)$ (as we would expect for any reasonable $\calT$, since these rows are i.i.d.).